← Back to blog

 Most surveillance mapping tools are academic projects or activist tools that stopped being maintained years ago.
 Most TSCM equipment costs thousands of dollars and requires training.

-We’re building tools that work for everyone: a free surveillance awareness map, a TSCM app that costs less than a meal, and adversarial patterns you can print at home.
+We are building tools that work for everyone: a free surveillance awareness map (already live), a desktop perception agent that costs less than enterprise TSCM by orders of magnitude, and a counter-UAS layer designed for civil operators rather than surveillance-state command stacks.
 The same tools that protect a journalist’s source also protect a defence contractor’s travel patterns.

 Counter-surveillance shouldn’t require a security clearance or a procurement contract.
 It should be as accessible as the surveillance it defends against.